‘Sense of duty’: Osaka was inspired by Olympic flame honor

 Osaka was asked in March to handle the cauldron honors but said she “didn’t feel pressure” about the assignment.

 “I felt more excitement,” Osaka said.
-“It was like a sense of duty, like something I wanted to accomplish.”
+“It was like a sense of duty, like something I wanted to accomplish.

+“It’s something that you see as a kid on TV.
+You gather around the TV with your family at the Olympics and you watch the whole ceremony,” Osaka added.
+“I know my grandparents were probably crying and my mom of course.”

-Two more wins and Osaka will be in line for more honors — an Olympic medal.
+Two more wins and Osaka will be in line for more honors in her Olympic debut — a medal.

-“Definitely it would mean a lot for me but I know it’s a process,” Osaka said of her prospects of winning a medal for the host country.
-“So I’m trying to take it one match at a time.
-All in all I’m just really happy that I’m here.
-I haven’t been in Tokyo for like a whole year.”
+“Definitely it would mean a lot for me but I know it’s a process,” Osaka said.
+“The flag is next to my name no matter what tournament I play but I feel like the scale of this is much bigger.
+It’s something I’ve been waiting for for eight years (since she turned pro in 2013).”

-This is Osaka’s first event since she withdrew from the French Open in May to take a mental health break, revealing that she has dealt with depression.
+This is Osaka’s first event since she withdrew from the French Open in May, revealing that she has dealt with depression.
 She then sat out Wimbledon.

 In windier, cooler and more overcast conditions than the sweltering opening two days of the competition, Osaka compiled 29 winners to Golubic’s 14 and had only 11 unforced errors to her opponent’s 21.